saferpay/sndbx/texts/refund.md

 It’s by no means rare that customers want to cancel their orders or return goods.
 As a merchant, you will in such a situation either want to cancel or make a refund for the transaction in question.

 A [cancel](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Cancel) can be issued as long as the money-flow hasn't been initiated.
-That also applies to transactions, that have been captured, depending on the payment-method.

 All Payment Methods, that go through the Daily Closing, can be cancelled this way, until the Daily Closing has been executed.
 Once that happened, the money flow has been initated and the transaction can no longer be cancelled.